 - With workload prioritization, you can now automatically balance workloads across a single cluster, providing greater cost savings by minimizing wasteful overprovisioning.

-Beyond that, there are needs for workhorse features coming soon from Scylla, such as
+Beyond that, there are needs for workhorse features coming soon from ScyllaDB, such as

 - Lightweight Transactions (LWT)